Sumendranath/AUTOSAR/README.md

 # AUTOSAR
-Tools and Softwares for Classical AUTOSAR
+Tools and Softwares for Classic AUTOSAR Platform.